Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Experimental Results

 \subsection{Networks on the Error-Evidence Plane}

-We move on to track the evolution of the same network architecture on the following datasets: \begin{enumerate} \item \textbf{Binary Image:} A custom toy dataset with binary classes and $d\times d$ images consisting of binary pixels, corrupted through a Binary Symmetric Channel \cite{polyanskiy2016information} with bit flip probability $p$.
+We move on to track the evolution of the same network architecture on the following datasets: \begin{enumerate} \item \textbf{Binary Image:} A custom toy dataset with binary classes and $d\times d$ images consisting of binary pixels, corrupted through a Binary Symmetric Channel \citep{polyanskiy2016information} with bit flip probability $p$.
 See Appendix \ref{Binary Image Dataset Appendix} for a detailed description of the data generation and KL divergence calculation.
-Sample images for $d=8$ can be found in Figure \ref{fig:bin-img-samples}. \item \textbf{Yin-Yang:} A three class dataset (yin, yang and dot) generated by $(x,y)$ coordinates on the unit disk.
-The coordinates $(1-x, 1-y)$ are also used as input features for symmetrizing the input (\cite{kriener2022yin}). \item \textbf{MNIST:} The MNIST handwritten digits dataset, consisting of $28\times 28$ grayscale images from 10 classes \cite{lecun1998mnist}. \end{enumerate}
+Sample images for $d=8$ can be found in Figure \ref{fig:bin-img-samples}. \item \textbf{Yin-Yang:} A three class toy dataset (yin, yang and dot) generated by $(x,y)$ coordinates on the unit disk.
+The coordinates $(1-x, 1-y)$ are also used as input features for symmetrizing the input \citep{kriener2022yin}. \item \textbf{MNIST:} The MNIST handwritten digits dataset, consisting of $28\times 28$ grayscale images from $10$ classes \citep{lecun1998mnist}. \item \textbf{CIFAR-10:} A natural image dataset, consisting of $32\times 32$ RGB images with $10$ classes \citep{krizhevsky2009cifar}. \end{enumerate}

 Figure \ref{fig:evidence-error-binary-image} presents the network trained on the Binary Image dataset with $d=8$ and $p=0.1$.
 This results in a relatively easy task that the network is able to solve in a handful of epochs.
-We observe that the network also converges, in the sense suggested by \eqref{NP Optimal Network Eqn}.
-Figure \ref{fig:evidence-error-mnist} shows the same network trained on MNIST, with a similar trajectory; although it is relatively information inefficient, as it is on average $\sim 10.4$ bits above the Stein limit.
+We observe that the network also converges, in the sense suggested by Theorem~\ref{thm:exact_kl}.
+Figure \ref{fig:evidence-error-mnist} shows the same network trained on MNIST, with a similar trajectory; although it is information inefficient, as it is on average $\sim 10.4$ bits above the Stein limit.